Need to talk? Call 1800 882 436.

 What is a urinary tract infection (UTI)?

-A urinary tract infection (UTI), is a bacterial infection in the urinary tract.
-The infection can develop in the bladder (cystitis) or kidneys (pyelonephritis).
+A urinary tract infection (UTI) is a bacterial infection anywhere in the urinary tract.
+A urinary tract infection usually develops in the:

 What causes UTIs in children?